-- ☑ Documented and implemented processes to ensure: - services are welcoming and accessible to a diverse range of client groups, so that anyone can access the service regardless of their race, religion, age, language, gender identity, sexual orientation, cultural background, complexity of their need, the presence of challenging behaviours, or an organisation's history of service provision with the client - eligibility, entry and exit processes for perpetrators address risk and safety to victims and children, staff, and other service users. - ☑ Documented and implemented processes to ensure perpetrator interventions delivered by services who are approved providers, or approved intervention programs (or counselling), comply with the requirements of sections 72-74 Domestic and Family Violence Protection Act 2012.
+· ☑ Documented and implemented processes to ensure: Domestic & Family Violence services are welcoming and accessible to a diverse range of client groups, so that anyone can access the service regardless of their race, religion, age, language, gender identity, sexual orientation, cultural background, complexity of their need, the presence of challenging behaviours, or an organisation's history of service provision with the client eligibility, entry and exit processes for perpetrators address risk and safety to victims and children, staff, and other service users. ☑ Documented and implemented processes to ensure perpetrator interventions delivered by services who are approved providers, or approved intervention programs (or counselling), comply with the requirements of sections 72-74 Domestic and Family Violence Protection Act 2012.
+Disability Services ☑ Where the organisation provides accommodation, respite services or other applicable services, compatibility with existing service users is considered as part of entry to the service.